chase-kimball/erdos2024_voter_prediction_project/README.md

   - [preproc_2_voting_turnout.py](./project_preprocpreproc_2_voting_turnout.py) processes precinct returns for the City of Chicago and computes a voter turnout percentage
   - [preproc_3_combining_with_precinct_data.py](./project_preproc/preproc_3_combining_with_precinct_data.py) combines all of the above with the geographical precinct data, converts census tract-wise statistics into precinct-wise form, and pulls transit times to polling centers from the googlemaps API
   - [reading_data.py](./project_preproc) contains utility functions used in the last script
+  - [EDA_0.ipynb](./project_preproc/EDA_0.ipynb) contains old and eventually unused analyses from back when the project had a different direction and was focused on [this paper](https://news.ycombinator.com/item?id=39831002) on using persistent cohomology to identify regions with low access to polling locations
+  - [EDA.ipynb](./project_preproc/EDA.ipynb) contains vital data exploration we did.
+There you can find demonstrations of our population averaging scheme, initial plots of census tract data, and a confirmation from using a secondary source that anomylous precinct returns (above 100%) were actually in the data.
+Note that it is expected that this is due to same-day voter registration.
+Given the timing of the project (2024 elections) we did not hear back from the Chicago Board of Elections about our inquiry into the matter.

 ## 1. Potential Stakeholders